ianwremmel/generator-project/README.md

 $ npm install -g yo
 ```

-To install generator-project from npm, run:
+To install generator-project fork this repository, clone your repository, and, in the new directory, run:

 ```
-$ npm install -g generator-project
+$ npm link
 ```

 Finally, initiate the generator: